-It’s a new year and time to reflect and the traditional time to set course towards new goals for 2017 and beyond.
+From time to time it is important to set course toward new goals for the next few months, the next year, and beyond.
 But let’s be adult about this; we all know that goals are achieved through smart work on a consistent basis.
-Dreams are pillow-fantasies.
+Dreams are pillow fantasies.

 Here is my five-step plan to achieving goals: